 Do prepare yourself for stretches of loose sand.
 Walking in sand sucks, no need to beat around the bush, but it doesn’t last long and it sure tops walking a paved path with 100 other tourists.

-It’s not a must see landmark in my opinion but cool to say you saw, nonetheless.
+It’s not a must-see landmark in my opinion but cool to say you saw it, nonetheless.

 What to Pack